Maxime005/cloud-weather-project/README.md

 ## Features

 - **Real-Time Weather Data: Get up-to-date weather information from reliable sources.
-- **Location-Based Forecast: Receive personalized weather forecasts based on your location.
+- **Location-Based Forecast: Receive personalized weather forecasts based on the entered location.
 - **User Interface: A clean and user-friendly design for easy navigation.

-##Issue Tracker
-Report Issues or Request Features: Link to Issueshttps://github.com/Maxime005/cloud-weather-project/new/master?readme=1)
+## pip istalls to make before running the code
+Before being able to run the code the user will have to enter the following installs on his terminal: pip install flask pip install flask-login pip install flask-sqlalchemy pip install requests

+## Bug
+We were unfortunatelly incapable to fix the last bug of our code.
+This makes it impossible to signup an account on the website.
+This forced us during the video presentation to to remove the login requirement in order to be able to present the main page of our website.

-### Issue Tracker
+## Issue Tracker

-- Report Issues or Request Features: Link to Issueshttps://github.com/Maxime005/cloud-weather-project/new/master?readme=1)
+- Report Issues or Request Features: https://github.com/Maxime005/cloud-weather-project/new/master?readme=1)

-### Contact Information
+## Contact Information
 For inquiries related to the project, please reach out to the project maintainers:

 **Naman Manish Gantara
 Email: [ec23607@qmul.ac.uk]
-GitHub:

 **Maxime foucault
 Email: [ec23411@qmul.ac.uk]
-GitHub:

 **Prem Armstrong
 Email: [ec231009@qmul.ac.uk]
-GitHub:

 **Jumma Mohammad Teli
 Email: [ec23683@qmul.ac.uk]
-GitHub: